awsdocs/amazon-gamelift-developer-guide/doc_source/tutorial-queues-spot.md

 + **By event types\.** You might create a special queue to manage games for participants in tournaments or other special events\.

 **Tutorial example**
 In this tutorial, we design a queue for a game that has one game server build variation\.
-At launch, we're releasing the game in two Regions: ap\-northeast\-2 \(Seoul\) and ap\-southeast\-1 \(Singapore\)\.
-Because these Regions are close to each other, latency isn't an issue for our players\.
+At launch, we're releasing the game in two locations: ap\-northeast\-2 \(Seoul\) and ap\-southeast\-1 \(Singapore\)\.
+Because these locations are close to each other, latency isn't an issue for our players\.
 For this example, we have only one player segment, which means we create one queue\.
 In the future, when we release the game in North America, we can create a second queue that's scoped for North American players\.

 ## Step 2: Create Spot fleet infrastructure<a name="tutorial-queues-spot-fleet"></a>

-Create fleets in Regions and with game server builds or scripts that fit the scope that you defined in Step 1\.
+Create fleets in locations and with game server builds or scripts that fit the scope that you defined in Step 1\.
 Your infrastructure should fit the following criteria:
-+ **Create fleets in at least two Regions\.** By having game servers hosted in at least one other Region, you mitigate the impact of Regional outages on your players\.
++ **Create fleets in at least two locations\.** By having game servers hosted in at least one other location, you mitigate the impact of Regional outages on your players\.
 You can keep your back\-up fleets scaled down, and use auto\-scaling to increase capacity if usage increases\.
-+ **Create at least one On\-Demand fleet in each Region\.** On\-Demand fleets provide back\-up game servers for your players\.
++ **Create at least one On\-Demand fleet in each location\.** On\-Demand fleets provide back\-up game servers for your players\.
 You can keep your backup fleets scaled down until they're needed, and use auto\-scaling to increase On\-Demand capacity when Spot fleets are unavailable\.
-+ **Select different instance types across multiple Spot fleets in a Region\.** If one Spot Instance type becomes temporarily unavailable, the interruption affects only one Spot fleet in the Region\.
++ **Select different instance types across multiple Spot fleets in a location\.** If one Spot Instance type becomes temporarily unavailable, the interruption affects only one Spot fleet in the location\.
 Best practice is to choose widely available instance types, and use instance types in the same family \(for example, m5\.large, m5\.xlarge, m5\.2xlarge\)\.
 Use the [GameLift console](https://console.aws.amazon.com/gamelift/) to view historical pricing data for instance types\.
 + **Use the same or a similar game build or script for all fleets\.** The queue might put players into game sessions on any fleet in the queue\.
 Players must be able to play in any game session on any fleet\.
 + **Use the same TLS certificate setting for all fleets\.** Game clients that connect to game sessions in your fleets must have compatible communication protocols\.

-When you're ready to build your fleets, see [Deploy a fleet](fleets-creating.md) for detailed instructions on creating new fleets\.
+When you're ready to build your fleets, see [Create a managed fleet](fleets-creating.md) for detailed instructions on creating new fleets\.

 **Tutorial example**
-We create a two\-Region infrastructure with at least one Spot fleet and one On\-Demand fleet in each Region\.
+We create a two location infrastructure with at least one Spot fleet and one On\-Demand fleet in each location\.
 Every fleet deploys the same game server build\.
-In addition, we anticipate that player traffic will be heavier in the Seoul Region, so we add more Spot fleets there\.
+In addition, we anticipate that player traffic will be heavier in the Seoul location, so we add more Spot fleets there\.

-![\[Diagram shows the example Spot fleet infrastructure, with 3 fleets in the ap-northeast-2 (Seoul) Region and 2 fleets in the ap-southeast-1 (Singapore) Region.
+![\[Diagram shows the example Spot fleet infrastructure, with 3 fleets in the ap-northeast-2 (Seoul) location and 2 fleets in the ap-southeast-1 (Singapore) location.
 All instances in both fleets are using the build MBG_prod_V1.
 The fleet in ap-northeast-2 contains the following fleet configurations: fleet 1234_spot_1 with an instance type of c5.large, fleet 1234_spot_2 with an instance type of c5.xlarge, and fleet 1234_ondemand with an instance type of c5.large.
 The fleet in ap-southeast-1 contains the following fleet configurations: fleet 1234_spot_1 with an instance type of c5.large and fleet 1234_ondemand with an instance type of c5.large.\]](http://docs.aws.amazon.com/gamelift/latest/developerguide/images/tutorial-queue-spot-step2.png)

 ## Step 3: Assign aliases for each fleet<a name="tutorial-queues-spot-alias"></a>

 Create a new alias for each fleet in your infrastructure\.
 Aliases abstract fleet identities making periodic fleet replacement simple and efficient\.
 For more information about creating aliases, see [Add an alias to a GameLift fleet](aliases-creating.md)\.

 **Tutorial example**
 Our fleet infrastructure has five fleets, so we create five aliases using the simple routing strategy\.
-We need three aliases in the ap\-northeast\-2 \(Seoul\) Region, and two aliases in the ap\-southeast\-1 \(Singapore\) Region\.
+We need three aliases in the ap\-northeast\-2 \(Seoul\) location, and two aliases in the ap\-southeast\-1 \(Singapore\) location\.

 ![\[Diagram shows the example Spot fleet infrastructure described in step two with aliases added to each fleet.
 Fleet 1234_spot_1 has the alias MBG_spot_1, Fleet 1234_spot_2 has the alias MBG_spot_2, and fleet 1234_ondemand has the alias MBG_ondemand.\]](http://docs.aws.amazon.com/gamelift/latest/developerguide/images/tutorial-queue-spot-step3.png)